cthye/ReSTIR-on-La-Jolla/readme.txt

 4. The roughness parameter affects many components of the BSDFs at once (e.g., both the diffuse and metal BRDF use the roughenss parameter).
 How do you feel about this?
 If you are an artist using the Disney BSDF, would you want to have a separate roughness parameter for each component?
 - Hard to understand and control the visual affect.
 Yes.

+## The final task
+Please check with the scenes in side the "proj1" directory.
+Besides the test scene, I also rendered other scenes made in Blender.